© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Fillington Wood medieval settlement is a scheduled monument protected by Historic England under reference 1014560.
 View the official record →

-Fillington Wood medieval settlement is a deserted medieval village site located in Buckinghamshire.
+Fillington Wood medieval settlement is a scheduled ancient monument located in Buckinghamshire that represents a dispersed rural settlement of medieval date.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1014560.

 Fillington Wood medieval settlement is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1014560.